denzelrenner/LIFE4136-Group1-Rotation2/README.md

  1. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website

- 2. Input the protein sequence for reference,diploid,and tetraploid sequences into the `query sequence` field, and for a given candidate gene , the job name should have some identifier they all share (i.e `diploid_g46214`,`tetraploid_g46214`) where the `*` is any extra information you want to add.
-Note it is very important that common identifiers are given due to naming requirements in subsequent scripts, and only a single protein sequence can be modelled at a time.
+ 2. Input the protein sequence for reference,diploid,and tetraploid sequences into the `query sequence` field, and for a given candidate gene , the job name should have some identifier they all share (i.e `diploid_g46214`,`tetraploid_g46214`).
+It is very important that common identifiers are given due to naming requirements in subsequent commands.
+Only a single protein sequence can be modelled at a time.

  3. Navigate to the options at the top of the page, select `Runtime` and choose `Run all`

  4. When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting 'allow' will download a zip file into your downloads folder (Mac).
 Note if you have selected a different directory as your default directory for downloads to be sent to, you will have to change it back to the `Downloads` folder for the purpose of following this anaysis.

- 5. Move the zip files from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below
+ 5. Move the zip files from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below:

 ```bash
 mv ~/Downloads/*_g46214.zip ~/g46214_modelling_output